greg-raven/Uncommon-Sense/_posts/2016-09-04-politicians-and-money.md

 tag: 'Harry S. Truman'
 ---

-You can’t get rich in politics unless you’re a crook.
+You can't get rich in politics unless you're a crook.